JMS737/light-controller/README.md

     - "scroll"
     - "bounce"
     - "random" - Randomly pick out of the available colours.
 Maybe include a segment size to break the LED strip into segments
+    - Blob - "Like a lava lamp, random points on the strip will light up (along with the LEDs next too it with a falloff).
+        - Maybe include a value to change the average size of the blobs.

 ## Run as service (Raspberry Pi - systemctl)
 Run the following commands to register the service with systemd to allow it to start with the OS: